KentRiggs/hkk-p3-project/README.md

  2. cd into the root directory of hkk-p3-project
  3. Install additional dependencies with pipenv install once in the root directory
- 4. Use pipenv shell to ensure you're in the virtual environment cd into the lib folder
+ 4. Use pipenv shell to ensure you're in the virtual environment
+ 5. cd into the lib sub-directory
- 5. use the command python detective-game.py to run the game
+ 6. use the command: python detective-game.py to run the game

 **Usage:**